guanhomer/Rapid-CNS2_nf_mnp_flex/README.md

 The `main.sh` merges BAM files, calls modifications with modkit, and prepares the input for MNP-Flex.

 This fork is designed to generate input files for the MNP-Flex classifier based on the rapid-CNS2 Nextflow pipeline.
-It has been adapted specifically for Nanopore sequencing data that includes 5hmC and 5mC modifications (5mC_5hmC or 5mCG_5hmCG), whereas the original pipeline was tailored primarily for 5mC-only data.
+It has been adapted specifically for Nanopore sequencing data that includes 5hmC and 5mC modifications (5mC_5hmC or 5mCG_5hmCG), whereas the original pipeline was designed primarily for 5mC-only data (5mC or 5mGC).

 MNP-Flex (https://mnp-flex.org) is a platform-independent methylation classification system, including an MGMT promoter methylation prediction model, designed for sequencing-based methylation data.
 It utilizes the latest CNS tumor methylation classification model from molecularneuropathology.org.